golemfactory/yapapi/README.md

 (fragments of your work) and you can differentiate the steps that need to happen once per worker run, which usually means once per provider node - but that depends on the exact implementation of your worker function - from those that happen for each individual work fragment.
-The example of the former would be e.g. an upload of a source file that's common to each fragment; and the example of the latter is e.g. the processing of the file using a set of parameters specified in the `Task` data.
+An example of the former would be an upload of a source file that's common to each fragment; and of the latter - a step that triggers the processing of the file using a set of parameters specified in the `Task` data.

 #### Task